 To check if your goods comply with the requirements in the proper directives, regulations, or norms, you must conduct a conformity assessment.
 As a part of this procedure, an importer or a notified body carries out appropriate tests on the product, verifying its compliance with specific directives or regulations.
 Test results are then included in test reports.

 CE is a common marking found on many products.
 Results from tests on products in test reports allow the assessment body to issue a CE certificate.
-Obtaining both these documents entitle a manufacturer or a representative to issue the Declaration of Conformity and permanently affix the CE mark on a product.
+Obtaining both these documents entitles a manufacturer or a representative to issue the Declaration of Conformity and permanently affix the CE mark on a product.

 Transport of goods from China